Nosnitor/Carpenter.AzurePipelines/README.md

 cd ..
 ```

-You can update the submodule by:
+You can update the submodule using:
 ```
 git submodule update --remote
 ```